 Baeldung is a technical site focused mainly on the Java ecosystem, but also Kotlin, Scala, Linux, and general Computer Science – with a reach of about 10M page views per month.

 We publish tutorials and how-to articles – with a very practical, code-focused, and to-the-point style.

 To read more about the team and the content we publish, check out the About us page as well.

 Why Become a Contributor?

 Technical writing is a great way to solidify your knowledge of a topic and share it with the community.
 As an author for Baeldung, you’ll work within a team of authors and editors that will provide guidance and feedback on your articles and code.
 Our publishing process will help you improve your skills both as a technical writer and developer.

-Another benefit is the opportunity to engage with other developers and build your reputation in the Linux ecosystem.
-We always promote all the articles through the newsletters and through social media, to make sure it’s actually being discovered.
+Another benefit is the opportunity to engage with other developers and build your reputation.
+We always promote all the articles through the newsletters and through social media, to make sure they’re actually being discovered.